Importing from an online source

 To import libraries from other reference management tools into Zotero, start by exporting the bibliographic data from your other software program.
 In Zotero, you will find the Import option under File in the menu bar.
 Browse to your file, select it, and click the “Open” button.

 If you want to transfer entire Zotero libraries between different Zotero installations, you should use Zotero's sync functions, rather than the import/export function.
+You can also manually copy the Zotero data directory.

 Importing web pages